Kable v Director of Public Prosecutions (NSW): Aftermath

-Subsequent to the decision, Kable sought an award of damages for abuse of process, false imprisonment and malicious prosecution.
+After the decision, Kable sought an award of damages for abuse of process, false imprisonment and malicious prosecution.
 His application was dismissed by the Supreme Court of NSW, but he was successful in an appeal to the NSW Court of Appeal on his claim of false imprisonment with damages to be assessed.
 The State of NSW then appealed to the High Court.

 The High Court unanimously upheld the appeal and dismissed Mr Kable's claims, holding that a detention order made by a judge of the Supreme Court of NSW was valid until it was set aside and provided lawful authority for Mr Kable's detention.